HwSwthub/STM32-Sonar-Sensor/README.md

 To do this, the available files make it possible to understand the operation of the I2C and interrupts by using a STM32F303RE Nucleo 64 chip and an SRF02 distance sensor.

-Here's our logo (hover to see the title text):
+Here's a first look to the chip :

-Inline-style:
 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")